by Tim Fox – 18 October 2021

 - The plastic handle is less durable.

 Light My Fire Swedish FireSteel 2.0 Army 12,000 Strike Fire Starter with Emergency Whistle: Most Compact Option

-The Light My Fire Swedish FireSteel 2.0 Army Strike Fire Starter with Emergency Whistle is an improvement upon the first version of this model (which did not include a whistle).
-It is our pick for the most compact of the Ferro rods in this product round-up.
+The Light My Fire Swedish FireSteel 2.0 Army Strike Fire Starter with Emergency Whistle improves upon the first version of this model (which did not include a whistle).
+It’s our pick for the most compact of the Ferro rods in this product round-up.

-Measuring only 3.75 inches in total length and weighing 2.47 ounces, the Light My Fire is an excellent choice if pocketability is a main concern of yours.
-Overall, this is truly a Ferro rod made to disappear in your pocket or toolbox.
-It also is equipped with a lanyard, so it can easily be worn around your neck or attached to your backpack straps.
+Measuring only 3.75 inches in total length and weighing 2.47 ounces, the Light My Fire is an excellent choice if pocketability is your main concern.
+Overall, this is truly a fire starter made to disappear in your pocket or toolbox.
+It’s also equipped with a lanyard, so it can easily be worn around your neck or attached to your backpack straps.

-The Ferro rod itself is also quite compact, with a length of only 2.5 inches and thickness of ⅜”.
-Aside from its portability, the overall small size may be a drawback for some, however.
+The Ferro rod itself is also quite compact, with a length of only 2.5 inches and a thickness of ⅜”.
+Aside from its portability, the overall small size may be a drawback for some.

 Keep in mind that a smaller Ferro rod may be more difficult to strike in some situations, so be sure to try it out to make sure it will work for you before taking it with you on an excursion.
 Also, because the handle is so short, the graspable area is much smaller and may prove more challenging to use for some individuals.

 The Light My Fire Ferro rod is advertised to last for 12,000 strikes and includes a stainless steel striker for your convenience.
-There is also an integrated emergency whistle for an added safety feature.
+There’s also an integrated emergency whistle for an added safety feature.

 Bayite Ferro Rods 1/2″ X 5” XL Survival Fire Starter Drilled Flint Steel Ferrocerium Rod with Toggle: Simplest Option